Kristfur/lawnscapes-landscaping/README.md

 Actual:

-Website behaved as expected, form did not submit but displayed an error.
+Website behaved as expected, form did not submit but displayed an invalid email error.

 *Missing required Address*